Center-for-Research-Libraries/crl-serials-validator/docs/instructions.md

 ### Do a quick scan of any MARC input files

-This runs through all of the MARC files in the input folder to check for common fields.
-It will print a report in a file called `Quick Scan.txt` that will go in the top level folder.
+This runs through all of the MARC files in the input folder to check for common fields and print the results to the screen and the log file.
 This is intended to help you figure out what fields contain holdings, bib IDs, and so forth, and can be skipped if you are already familiar with your MARC input files.

 This option won't appear if there are no MARC files in the input folder.